 Kingfisher Wind will create jobs and generate an entirely new source of long-term revenue for schools, governments, and landowners.

-- Estimated $30.8 million in new tax revenues to local school districts, including $843,000 per year to Okarche School District and $326,000 per year to Cashion School District.
+- Estimated $30.8 million in new tax revenues to local school districts, including $843,000 per year on average to Okarche School District and $326,000 per year on average to Cashion School District

-- $2 million per year in annual payments to local landowners, injecting millions of dollars in the local economy over the project's life.
+- $2 million per year in annual payments to local landowners, injecting millions of dollars in the local economy over the project's lifetime

-- 11-12 long-term, high-quality jobs created and maintained for project operation and maintenance.
+- 12 long-term, high-quality jobs created and maintained for project operation and maintenance

 What Does This Oklahoma Farmer Say About Apex Clean Energy?